The fastest miler at the DC Road Runners One Mile and 3k Track Championships knew the area well, but a five-hour drive preceded his win.

 From there, she focused on Shamrock, in March 2014, set on solving that last mile and earning her ticket to the trials.
 Memories of rough half marathons before dogged her, but she was fortunate to miss the savage ocean wings that plagued marathoners later that morning.

 “I feel so blessed that the worst race (in her five-week spring season) would end up as a trials qualifier,” she said.
 “I felt like I was uptight the whole race, I didn’t know when I’d “have it.’
 But, when I was two miles from the finish, I thought I’d really have to screw this up.”

 Ahead of Cherry Blossom, Buckheit told her not to be surprised if she was running her 10k pace.
-When Sullivan found the pack of Americans chasing eventual champion Janet Bawcom and Sara Hall, she thought it “was cool to be racing with these women who were pretty good,” including national-class runners Frances Koons, Brianne Nelson and three-time Olympian Jen Rhines.
+When Sullivan found the pack of Americans chasing eventual champion Janet Bawcom and Sarah Hall, she thought it “was cool to be racing with these women who were pretty good,” including national-class runners Frances Koons, Brianne Nelson and three-time Olympian Jen Rhines.